WHAT is this all about?!

 What do I do after getting hengua?

-The paste will take 5 - 30 minutes to dry; The warmer you and the environment are, the better!
+The paste will take 5 - 20 minutes to dry; The warmer you and the environment are, the better!
 Let it fall off on it's own; don't pick it off.
 Leave it on for 6-8 hours.
-Do not wash off dried paste with water; use a natural oil if it has not completely fallen off.
+Do NOT wash off the dried paste with water; use a natural oil to remove the paste and any residue.
 Keep paste on for several hours for best stain color and duration.
+8 hours is a good max.
+The stain starts out bright orange and takes 2 days to fully develop.
+Do your best to avoid as much water contact in that time; plan your shower before!
+Make sure to avoid sweating the next day and avoid/reduce excessive water/ friction for best results.
+Keep the stain moisturized as well with natural oils and body butters to keep it strong and limit your skin from drying out and exfoliating sooner.

 Do you sell cones?

 Yes!
-Henna by Naty makes organic henna paste and also makes jagua and hengua cones.
+Henna by Naty sells organic henna and also makes jagua and hengua cones.

 Please contact directly for purchasing information.